 Furthermore, dating the image to the antebellum era of the New York cigar wrappers, as Tchen suggests, explains Nast’s appearance.
-Nast gained fame first as a Civil War illustrator for Harper’s Weekly.
-Before the war and his own fame, Nast would have had a.) possibly more time to paint, b.) had not yet grown the facial hair (as seen in the 1859 image above) and c.) may have not yet affected his signature script which he signed his works as a well-known artist.
+Nast first gained recognition as a Civil War illustrator for Harper’s Weekly.
+Before the war and his own fame, Nast would have had a.) possibly more time to paint, b.) had not yet grown the facial hair (as seen in the 1859 image above) and c.) he may have not yet created his distinct signature found on his later cartoons with Harper’s.

 Whether Nast did or did not meet a Chinese person in his lifetime, this painting clearly demonstrates an attitude toward them.
-It endorses the patronage of a Chinese-owned business and Nast is clearly not afraid to do so and interact with Chinese shop owners or their employees.
+It depicts a harmless and ordinary patronage of a Chinese-owned business and clearly, Nast is not afraid to interact with Chinese shop owners or their employees.

 Initially, I was concerned about the the signature.
 In his cartoons, oil paintings and some known watercolors, Nast used his characteristic Th Nast or Th:Nast. script:

-The painting’s signature is quite different – plain and not stylized.
+The signature on the painting is quite different – plain and not stylized.

-Apparently, a precedent exists – as this watercolor from Arader Galleries and attributed to Thomas Nast indicates he might have printed his signature without the flair in his early pre-fame work.
+Apparently, a precedent exists – as this watercolor from Arader Galleries indicates.
+It is attributed to Thomas Nast and establishes that Nast printed his signature without the flair in his early pre-fame work.

 The owner also sent me additional images in hopes to find further information.
-Nothing is written on the back of the aged backing.
+Nothing is written on the back.